US stops jailing pregnant migrants, reversing Trump policy

 The number of pregnant women detained by ICE increased from 1,380 in 2016 to 2,098, according to the Government Accountability Office.

 ICE is required by law to detain some migrants, including foreign nationals who have been convicted of certain crimes or terrorist activity.
-The agency pledged Friday that “very limited” number of pregnant women detained would receive regular health care as needed and officials would be prohibited from using restraints on them except in “extraordinary circumstances.”
+The agency pledged that the “very limited” number of pregnant women detained under the new policy would receive regular health care as needed and officials would be prohibited from using restraints on them except in “extraordinary circumstances.”

 Any child born in the U.S. would automatically have American citizenship.